 Complaining is something we learn from other people, and have to unlearn.

 Complaining makes us feel good — for a little while.
 When we complain, we practice a kind of passivity.
-We give up control, and make excuses to justify poor behaviors.
+We give up control and make excuses to justify poor behaviours.

 What does complaining do?